elsafurtado/wp-agenda/readme.txt

 Well, my motivation to write this plugin is to use the new post-type introduced at version 3.0.
 This way I could use the wordpress post system to handler events as posts, and this way be categorized and treated as posts.
 Another thing is that I was wishing some flexible with the layout, so you can use a agenda template in your theme and it will be loaded!.

 == Changelog ==
+= 1.5 =
+* Fixing post thumbnail support issue, now the thumb appear correctly in the tooltip.

 = 1.4 =
 * Fixing wrong date format, making show the wrong date at calendar page